 Notably, VanEck’s latest Industry Pulse report for September recently revealed that China’s equity market benchmark surged 21.1 per cent for the month in the space of just a few days, marking its strongest move since 2014.

-Jocum added: “While some active ETFs have delivered strong returns in 2024, putting a few of them at the top of performance leaderboards, the category as a whole continues to experience net outflows as investors shift towards index-based strategies.”
+Jocum added: “While some active ETFs have delivered strong returns in 2024, putting a few of them at the top of performance leaderboards, the category, as a whole, continues to experience net outflows as investors shift towards index-based strategies.”

 As such, he said that it’s worth noting that this year’s active outperformers could easily become next year’s underperformers.

-This comes as the latest SPIVA scorecard revealed that over 90 per cent of active global equity fund managers in Australia have trailed an index benchmark over the past 5 and 10 years, and only a small fraction of those that outperform can maintain that success consistently throughout successive periods.
+This comes as the latest SPIVA scorecard revealed that over 90 per cent of active global equity fund managers in Australia have trailed an index benchmark over the past five and 10 years, and only a small fraction of those that outperform can maintain that success consistently throughout successive periods.